Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 Investing in activities or things that stakeholders don’t relate to will most likely end up as a waste of effort and resources.

-Identify issues that matter to them (environment, education, healthcare, and wellness, etc.) and develop in that specific area.
+Identify issues that matter to them (environment, education, healthcare, wellness, etc.) and develop in that specific area.

 A Corporate Social Responsibility policy will only succeed when the individuals executing it daily buy into it too.

-Draft employees across all levels to your internal CSR engagement team, tap into their enthusiasm, ideas, and feedback to develop a solid strategy.
+Draft employees across all levels to your internal CSR engagement team, and tap into their enthusiasm, ideas, and feedback to develop a solid strategy.

 They’ll then go out and engage every component of your business.